open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.AwsAppConfig/README.md

 **Stage 1: Setup**

 During this stage, the Application and Environment are provided at the initiation of the project.
-It is expected that these two values remain constant throughout the application's lifetime.
+It is expected that these two values remain static during the application's lifetime.
 If a change is necessary, a restart of the application will be required.

+Additionally, at this point Required Minimum Polling Interval in seconds can also be configured by supplying integer value of seconds you would like to set.
+Default is 15 seconds and maximum allowed by AWS id 86400 seconds.

 **Stage 2: Fetching Value**

 In this stage, to retrieve the AWS AppConfig feature flag, the key should be supplied in the format `configurationProfileId:flagKey[:attributeKey]`.
 If the AttributeKey is not included, all attributes will be returned as a structured object.

+## Important information about the implementation
+As per AWS AppConfig documentation, the recommended way to access AWS AppConfig is by using

 ## Usage